 But for the majority of cases, if you want to actually correct the underlying cause of pain there are some natural pain solutions available to you.

 After treating thousands of patients over the past 30 years, I have found that the most effective treatment for pain is a multifaceted, 7-point approach.
-I call it my Health Transformation Program and it includes:
+I call it Functional & Free™- A 7-Step Program to determine your root cause and provide you with whole body permanent solutions! and it includes:

 1. Active Release Techniques, which is a type of myofascial release or manual therapy, to reduce pain producing myofascial trigger points, adhesions and fibrous tissue, and to restore muscular balance.